-THE IIICHA ed learning outcomes of the bachelor of Science (Geomitornatics) programme are.
-PLO1 Ability to demonstrate knowledge in geospatial field.
-PLO2 Ability to apply the knowledge in the form of theory and skill in geospatial field.
-PLO3 Ability to manage and analyse related data and information for specific purposes Geospatial field.
-PLO4 Ability to adapt in different situation of Geospatial-based industrial needs.
-PLO5 Ability to communicate effectively delivering geospatial technical information PLO6 Ability to use related technology and software for geospatial information and application in a competent manner.
-PLO7 Ability to analyse numerical information for making accurate decision and conclusion.
-PLO8 Ability to work in a multi- disciplinary team for nurturing leadership skills.
-PLO9 Ability to independently grasp the new development of Geospatial field by adapting to latest technology.
-PLO10 Ability to identify and apply business opportunities and entrepreneurial skill in geospatial-related projects.
-PLO11 Ability to act professionally and according to the correct ethical skills in dealing with current and global issues.
+- PLO1 Ability to demonstrate knowledge in geospatial field. - PLO2 Ability to apply the knowledge in the form of theory and skill in geospatial field. - PLO3 Ability to manage and analyse related data and information for specific purposes Geospatial field. - PLO4 Ability to adapt in different situation of Geospatial-based industrial needs. - PLO5 Ability to communicate effectively delivering geospatial technical information - PLO6 Ability to use related technology and software for geospatial information and application in a competent manner. - PLO7 Ability to analyse numerical information for making accurate decision and conclusion. - PLO8 Ability to work in a multi- disciplinary team for nurturing leadership skills. - PLO9 Ability to independently grasp the new development of Geospatial field by adapting to latest technology. - PLO10 Ability to identify and apply business opportunities and entrepreneurial skill in geospatial-related projects. - PLO11 Ability to act professionally and according to the correct ethical skills in dealing with current and global issues.